Thutmose/PokecubeDatabaseEditor/README.md

 To use, place this jar in the same directory as the XML files, and then run it.

 Includes https://github.com/jhy/jsoup/ for use with collecting information from Serebii.net

+Includes https://github.com/google/gson for use with exporting/importing moves.json and animations.json